matthewberger/matthewberger.github.io/teaching/aml/fall2022/assignments/assignment4/index.md

 ### Inference

 We are concerned with performing inference, and thus, drawing samples from the posterior distribution.
-Given the above model definition, a sample, indexed by $s$ is comprised of a user representation matrix $\mathbf{U}_{s}$, a beer representation matrix $\mathbf{V}_{s}$, along with the (scalar) precision parameters for user/beer.
+Given the above model definition, a "sample" is comprised of a user representation matrix, a beer representation matrix, along with the (scalar) precision parameters for user/beer.
 For computing the predictive distribution, we perform Monte Carlo integration with the drawn user and beer matrices over the withheld test preferences (user-beer pairings).
 MC integration will provide us with the predictive mean.

 ### Data and starting code